|Welding without proper safety precautions can expose workers|

 Concerned about exposure to toxic chemicals and gases at your workplace?

-Electrocorp has designed a wide range of industrial and commercial air cleaners that remove airborne chemicals, odors and particles and provide cleaner and more breathable air.
+Electrocorp has designed a wide range of industrial and commercial indoor air cleaners with activated carbon and HEPA filters that remove dangerous chemicals, gases, fumes, odors and particles from the ambient air.
+Source capture units are also available.